georglind/konvert/README.md

         return Skew2D(x, y, theta)
 ```

-With these two additions we can convet between Skew2D points and any points in the graph,
+With these two additions we can convet between Skew2D points and any points type in the graph,

 ```python
 p0 = Skew2D(1, 2, theta=45 * degrees)